jibin006/aws-secure-landing-zone/docs/iam-ai-workload-analysis.md

 Q1.A — Blast radius if OIDC trust allows any branch on a Vertex AI training pipeline

-Write this out.
 If the sub condition is missing and the training pipeline uses OIDC to authenticate to GCP/AWS, any CI/CD workflow can now:

-Read training data from the model artifact bucket Write model artifacts (overwriting legitimate model weights) Trigger training jobs with modified parameters
+Read training data from the model artifact bucket

+Write model artifacts (overwriting legitimate model weights)

+Trigger training jobs with modified parameters

 Access the training service account's credentials

 The blast radius is not just credential theft.
 The blast radius includes model integrity.
 A tampered model trained on injected data can exfiltrate information through its outputs.

 Q1.B — Minimum permission set for a model serving endpoint